Cyber Security Basics

 The four core computer security practices are:

 - Ensure you have anti-virus and anti-spam programs and keep them enabled and up-to-date.
-As a student, these are provided to you at no cost on URSA’s student tab.
+As a student, these are provided to you at no cost on Ursa’s "My Account" tab.

 - Ensure that your computer’s built-in firewall is enabled and up-to-date.